Alkyones/Alkyones/README.md

 <img src="https://i.imgur.com/oRSMlSV.png" alt="Atakan's GitHub README header image" style="width:1000px;height:500px">

 <h1>Hey 👋</h1>
-<p>I'm currently working as a freelancer in Turkey, Learning serverless algorithms.
+<p>I'm currently working as a freelancer in Turkey and for a British company as a BackEnd developer, Learning serverless algorithms.
 In my free time i work on my side projects and learn new dishes.</p>
 <p>I enjoy a good coffee, music can touch the soul and a city can show the meaning of the passion.
 I travel , play chess and go wild whenever i have the chance.</p>
 <b><p>Sorry for inactivity i was kinda busy with my personal life and work was keeping me quite busy, repositories will be updated soon!</p></b>